As a Boston Terrier parent, you are likely familiar with your dog’s eye care needs. But are you having trouble cleaning his eyes?

-High-quality ingredients in his food improve your dog’s health, reduces flatulence (common in Bostons) and can also improve tear staining (since some foods produce more porphyrin).
+High-quality ingredients in his food improve your dog’s health, reduces flatulence (common in Boston Terriers) and can also improve tear staining (since some foods produce more porphyrin).

 Also, NON-Tylosin supplements can help reduce porphyria.

-I am a big promoter of using Kongs (or other food dispensers) to feed any dog.
+I am a big believer in using Kongs (or other food dispensers) to feed any dog.
 This doesn’t mean hand-feeding is out of the question ;).

 However, if you use food bowls, go for stainless steel or porcelain.
 Plastic bowls often get tiny cracks that harbour bacteria and cause facial irritation.
 This also applies to his water bowl.

-Since there’s no one solution that works for every Boston Terrier so far, here are some things that work:
+Since there’s no one solution that works for every Boston Terrier, here are some things that work:

 Chamomille has a soothing smell, plus the cloth is warm… which somehow makes their eye cleaning routine less painful.
 However, this won’t work for getting rid of tear stains – only works to remove fresh gunk (not the dry one, which can get hard as a rock!)

 As an alternative to a cleaning solution, some dog parents prefer grooming wipes (these ones are free of alcohol, parabens and harsh chemicals).